-Since the Mortgage Market Review in 2014, mortgage lenders have imposed tougher affordability checks and tightened their belts when it comes to lending out the same amounts of money.
-For example, if you were able to borrow £200,000 and your circumstances have not changed since then, you may only get £180,000.
+In recent years, mortgage lenders have imposed tougher affordability checks and tightened their belts when it comes to lending out the same amounts of money.
+For example, if you were able to borrow £200,000 when you first took out your mortgage and your circumstances have not changed since then, you may only get £180,000.

 Your circumstances might have also changed.
 Lenders will now look at your everyday expenses, and how much debt you have.
 If those amounts are higher — maybe you had a baby or bought a new car — then you may find it harder to be approved to borrow the same amount as before.

 Ultimately, there is the possibility that you will be rejected for the mortgage entirely, so it's worth doing some research in advance to see how your circumstances might affect your application.

 If the new home you're moving to is worth more than your existing mortgage, the lender may block you from porting your mortgage.
 In such cases, they may ask you to consider taking out a new mortgage, and therefore having two loans – otherwise, you may simply have to look elsewhere.